mikejacobson/mikejacobson/README.md

 It blends in seamlessly with the existing "Today" and "Clear" buttons, eh? 🤘

-I couldn't decide on the best way to do it so I did it three different ways using different Angular techniques. 🤓
+I couldn't decide on the best way to implement it so I did it three different ways using different Angular techniques. 🤓

 #### 1. Directive with the toggle buttons defined in the template
 https://github.com/mikejacobson/primeng-calendar-mode-toggle-directive